 “About 80% of people who apply are eligible for subsidies,” Korbulic said.
 “They really are finding affordable options.
 Many are subsidized almost fully for their insurance.”

 It’s unknown how many more Nevadans became uninsured when they lost their jobs during the COVID-19 pandemic.
 As cases of the virus continue to surge and another business shutdown looms, more layoffs will follow.

 “Pandemic or no pandemic, no Nevadan should ever be without health insurance,” Korbulic said.

 The state exchange is no longer part of the federal Healthcare.gov system, which gives Nevada more flexibility in adding carriers and lowers costs, she said.

 “If you are uninsured, go to Nevada Health Link and click on the Get Help box to find one of our more than 600 brokers or navigators and make an appointment.
 It’s free and you will want help from a professional to find a plan that is right for your individual needs, such as how many times you go to the doctor; how many prescriptions you have; your financial situation… Working with a licensed professional is the best way to move forward.”— Heather Korbulic, executive director of Silver State Health Insurance Exchange.

-With the pandemic raging, this is no time for anyone to be without health insurance, Korbulic said.
 Available plans include vision, dental and mental health coverage.
 Freelancers, gig workers, service workers who depend on tips for the bulk of their incomes are all eligible.